dubiacc/website/articles/en/fssp/index.md

 silent, entry to heaven?

-Who will get to heaven: those "in communion" with a hierarchy that has betrayed the Faith, remained silent or even promoted error, or those who, though perhaps temporarily "outside the Church's structures," fight to maintain the unadulterated doctrine of Christ?
+Who will get to heaven: those "in communion" with a hierarchy that has betrayed the Faith, remained silent or even promoted error, or those who, though perhaps temporarily 'outside the Church's structures,' fight to maintain the unadulterated doctrine of Christ?
 May the reader discern wisely.

 Operating outside compromised official structures becomes a **sacred duty** when those structures demand adherence to error or silence in the face of it.
 One cannot